yannickhuchard/architecture_impact_delivery/README.md

 # Enterprise Architecture Impact Analysis Tools

-A suite of tools for generating and visualizing enterprise architecture dependencies, focusing on the relationships between programs, projects, capabilities, and teams.
+A suite of tools for generating and visualizing enterprise architecture dependencies, focusing on the relationships between programs, projects, capabilities, teams, and resource allocations.

 ## Overview